-Since the concept of Piper to The Sovereign started with Angus MacKay in 1843, there have been 14 others consecutively; (this does not include "Honorary" pipers and assistant pipers etc.).
-The current, (2016) and 15th Sovereign’s Piper is Pipe Major Scott Methven of The Argyll and Sutherland Highlanders.
+Since the concept of Piper to The Sovereign started with Angus MacKay in 1843, there have been 16 others consecutively; (this does not include "Honorary" pipers and assistant pipers etc.).
+The current (2022) and 17th Sovereign’s Piper is Pipe Major Paul Burns of The Royal Regiment of Scotland.

-During my 10 years at Balmoral I played along with three Sovereign's Pipers; the late PM Brian MacRae (Gordon Highlanders), PM Gordon Webster (Scots Guards) and PM Jim Motherwell (Argyll and Sutherland Highlanders).
+During my 10 years at Balmoral I played along with the late PM Brian MacRae (Gordon Highlanders), the late PM Gordon Webster (Scots Guards) and PM Jim Motherwell (Argyll and Sutherland Highlanders).

 Our piping duties were mostly during the evenings, however on the occasional (rare) absence of The Sovereign's Piper I would also assume his piping duties at Balmoral Castle.
 These included playing outside the Castle in the mornings and being Master of Ceremonies at the Ghillie's Ball.